 The basis of the Project was researched by Clive Thompson and Sir Geoffrey Allen, and follows up on work done by the ASPIRES Team at Kings College London [KCL] which found that junior school children like doing science at school, but by the early years in secondary school, about three quarters have decided that they do not want to be a scientist.

 The Project team discerned that this is because they and their parents and teachers are unaware of what scientists do.
 This lack of knowledge is serious because the UK alone needs 820,000 more science qualified people in the next decade.
 Also of the 5.8 million people employed with science and mathematics qualifications, only 20% of them are pure scientists, the remainder are employed in engineering, health, education, manufacture, banking and many more industries.
 Thus Science Opens Doors aims to promote ‘Careers from science’ not just those in science.
-The Project is actively supported by the Science Council and KCL, with content from the British Science Association

 The Project aims to access the prime influencers of junior school children, their parents and teachers, and brings them together with the children in the classroom with a science agenda.

 Since 2014, over 50 visits have been made to Junior Schools, mainly in the London area, to average audiences of about 30 students and 20 parents/carers.Questionnaires completed separately by children and adults show universal approval for both the events and the messages about careers from science.
 It is notable that 7 years after the creation of Science Opens Doors, the 2017 Government Careers Strategy includes an intent to introduce careers as a topic to Junior Schools.

 If you want further information, please contact Clive Thompson at email@example.com.